Thassamon-jar/the-INF6027-project-page-/README.md

 ## Research Questions
 1. What is the most popular method that citizens prefer to use to access services?
 2. What age group of users should be considered as a main target for promoting the council’s online service?
-3. What should be strategies that the council plan for an online service to build engagement from users?
+3. What strategies should the council plan for an online service to build engagement from users?

 ## Key Findings